Ask The Gunsmith

 Please fill out the form below to ask your question.
 The email, city, etc. are optional, but if your question requires a more detailed answer, or if I need additional information to answer your question, it will help to formulate better answers.
 Any general interest questions will be published below, with the corresponding answer.
 I will not publish any email address or other personal information.

-I try to answer all questions submitted through my Web Site.
+I try to answer general interest questions through my Website.
 However, on questions specific to obscure models, I will answer these questions to the email address you supply.
 Recently, people have been supplying incomplete email addresses, so in those cases--there will be no answer.
 If you really want an answer, I need a complete (and correct) email address.
 I do not sell, or in any way pass your email address on to others.